confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/cp-nonrbac-saslplain-lb/README.md

 - Save the Kubernetes cluster domain name:

-  In this document, `$DOMAIN is used to denoteyour Kubernetes cluster domain name.
+  In this document, `$DOMAIN` is used to denote your Kubernetes cluster domain name.

   ```bash
   export DOMAIN=<Your Kubernetes cluster domainname>